julianatavora/MOSAIC/README.md

 ### Convergence check

-A candidate solution is accepted only if, at every wavelength, the forward-modeled *rrs* falls within a tolerance of the measured *rrs*.
+A candidate solution is accepted only if, at every wavelength, the forward-modeled *rrs* falls within a tolerance of the measured *rrs*  of 10 or 25%.
 That tolerance is `max(conv_criteria × rrs, 0.001)` for wavelengths ≥ 700 nm (i.e., a small absolute floor is enforced in addition to the relative criterion), and simply `conv_criteria × rrs` below 700 nm.

 ## Outputs